Woman pleads no contest to leaving her 2 dead babies in cars - WHIZ News

-TOLEDO, Ohio (AP) — A woman accused of leaving her two dead infants in separate abandoned cars pleaded no contest on Tuesday to charges including involuntary manslaughter.
+TOLEDO, Ohio (AP) — A woman accused of twice leaving her dead infants in separate abandoned cars pleaded no contest on Tuesday to charges including involuntary manslaughter.

 Jenna Cisneros, whose husband also is charged in the investigation, will face up to 34 years in prison when she’s sentenced next month.
 She also pleaded no contest to endangering children, tampering with evidence and obstruction of justice.